NASA-PDS/pds-view/README.txt

 The project includes a couple of scripts to aide in the process of building and deploying this site and the module sites recursively as well as building the packages and deploying them to the Maven repository.
+In order to build packages for all of the projects, execute the following:

+% cd util
+% ./mvn-package.sh

 In order to deploy the sites to the CM site, execute the following:

 % cd util
-% ./mvn-site-deploy.sh
+% ./mvn-site-deploy-cm.sh

 Not all module sites are intended for the Engineering Node site.
 Additionally, the EN site uses a different skin.
-In order to build JAR files of the sites for manual deployment to the EN site, execute the following:
+In order to to build and deploy the associated sites with the EN skin to a deployment directory, execute the
+following:

 % cd util
-% ./mvn-site-jar.sh
+% ./mvn-site-deploy-en.sh

 In order to build the module packages and deploy them to the Maven repository, execute the following: